 Lack of Transportation Options

-Transportation’s connection to healthcare may not be immediately obvious but our transportation system is an interconnected system of highways, roads, bridges, and public transportation system to connect people to each other and to their homes, jobs, schools, grocery stores and social activities.
+Transportation’s connection to health care may not be immediately obvious.
+Our transportation system is an interconnected system of highways, roads, bridges, and public transportation system to connect people to each other and to their homes, jobs, schools, grocery stores and social activities.
 Transportation has increased mobility and access to good and services, especially for older adults and people with disabilities,9 this motorized system can have consequences like traffic crashes, air pollution, and physical inactivity, all of which may negatively impact health.
 Lack of access to transportation–and differences in how various communities can access transportation–lead to differences in health outcomes.